Platelet Rich Plasma (PRP) Injections

 Platelet Rich Plasma (PRP) injections are a next-generation innovative treatment in sports and orthopaedic medicine commonly used to treat the following conditions:

-- Osteoarthritis of the knee, shoulder, hip and spine
+- Osteoarthritis of the shoulder, hip, knee, foot, ankle

 - Rotator Cuff Tears

 - ACL Injuries

 - Tennis Elbow